gaolujing/shopifyapp/README.md

-# shopifyapp
+# shopify_app_analysis

+The intent of the project is to describe the shopify app store data, by anwsering questions such as what are the most popular apps,
-This is a project using sql to query shopify app data and visualize the result datasets in tableau.
+In this project, I built a database with datasets from https://www.kaggle.com/usernam3/shopify-app-store, and then used sql to query the data, and finally visualized the result datasets in tableau.